sindresorhus/p-queue/readme.md

 #### .sizeBy(options)

-Size of the queue, filtered by the provided options.
+Size of the queue, filtered by the given options.

 ```js
 const queue = new PQueue();